A. Library use on premises

 - Patrons of an Oregon Passport Program Library (see list at http://librariesoforegon.org/node/30).

-- Anyone with a current, valid Town Patron Card.
+- Anyone with a valid, current Town Patron Card. $10.00 charge per year.

 Patrons must show a valid, current card from a library in one of the above groups to be eligible.

-Individuals with the Oregon Passport Card are limited to checking out ten (10) items maximum on their Pierce Library account.
+Individuals with the Oregon Passport Card are limited to having ten (10) items maximum, checked out on their Pierce Library account.

 Individuals wishing to purchase a Library Town Patron Card may do so as follows: